What is mi sa che in Italian?

-Usually, informal expressions don’t have exact equivalents in another language.
+Like other informal expressions, mi sa che doesn’t have exact equivalents in other languages.
 In fact, there is no literal translation for this construction.

 Have a look at these examples: